 In December 2011 Lashonia was released on parole.
 In 2013 she was hired as the Female Reentry Coordinator for the Mayor’s Office on Returning Citizen Affairs (MORCA).
 As an advocate for gender responsive reentry strategies and criminal justice reform in the District of Columbia, Lashonia has had the opportunity to speak publicly about the impact of mass incarceration on women and children.
 She speaks candidly about the consequences of youth violence and the challenges women face during the reintegration process as well as the importance of family reunification.
 Lashonia currently works for the DC Office of Attorney General (OAG), where she serves as the co-chief of the Violence Reduction unit.
 She is trained in violence interruption and reduction strategies and restorative justice.
 She helps to oversee CURE the Streets, an OAG gun violence prevention program.

-Lashonia is a 2017 Just Leadership Fellow and one of the founding members of The WIRE.
-She is also a member of the National Council For Incarcerated and Formerly Incarcerated Women and Girls.
-Her passion is gender-responsive criminal justice reform and providing wrap around support services to children with incarcerated mothers and working with at-risk girls to disrupt the pipelines to incarceration.
+Lashonia is a 2017 Just Leadership Fellow and one of the founding members of The National Council of Incarcerated and Formerly Incarcerated Women and Girls.
+Her passion is gender-responsive criminal justice reform, providing wrap around support services to children with incarcerated mothers and working with at-risk girls to disrupt the pipelines to incarceration.

 Cheleta Tuckson, Youth Specialist (Picture forthcoming)